schalkwyk/wateRmelon/README.md

   https://github.com/jokergoo/IlluminaHumanMethylationEPICv2manifest

-You can read in EPICv2 array IDAT files, but I am curently testing and working through a number of functions that are broken by the changed probe naming convention.
+....  as well as this version of wateRmelon, you can read in EPICv2 array IDAT files with wateRmelon and bigmelon.

+Most functions including dasen and the other Pidsley et al 2013 normalisers, genki, dmrse, and agep work at least in wateRmelon but have only been superficially tested, additional testingand improvement is underway.
+Bug reports are welcome at lschal@essex.ac.uk or via github.

 ## 1. Installation